Organization of Solidarity with the People of Asia, Africa and Latin America: History and context

 The OSPAAAL was born out of the Tricontinental Conference in Havana, which Mehdi Ben Barka was preparing before his October 1965 assassination.
 OSPAA gathered for the first time in Cairo, Egypt in 1957.
 500 delegates from 35 countries represented their national liberation movements and parties rather than states.
 It was led by Ismaël Touré, the brother of Ahmed Sékou Touré, president of Guinea.
-Ismaël Touré presided the board responsible of the solidarity funds, assisted by two vice-chairmen: Mehdi Ben Barka of Morocco and Chu Tzu-chi of the People's Republic of China.
+Ismaël Touré presided the board responsible of the solidarity funds, assisted by two vice-chairmen: Mehdi Ben Barka of Morocco and Zhu Ziqi of the People's Republic of China.
 At that time, AAPSO (Afro-Asian People's Solidarity Organisation) was debating the inclusion of Cuba and the rest of the Caribbean and Latin America to the group, a question posed again in Cairo in June 1961 by the new commission, the Commission on Neocolonialism, which was presided by Ben Barka.

 We are following the heroic example of Comandante Ernesto "Che" Guevara.

 — Venezuelan delegate at the first Tricontinental Conference in 1966.

 While the Casablanca Group, founded in 1961, gathered "progressive states" (Egypt, Ghana, Guinea, Mali, Libya, and Morocco), the OSPAAL was an organization of movements, which aimed at creating national economic development plans for the newly independent states and to break national isolation through internationalism.
 In exile, Ben Barka resided there six months in 1964.
 Amílcar Cabral, Malcolm X, and Che Guevara lived in the city around that time.
 Henri Curiel was there organizing "solidarity networks," which trained African National Congress activists.
 (The ANC had been prohibited in 1960, and Curiel would be murdered in 1978).
 Ben Barka was going to create an anti-colonialist magazine titled The African Review, but he decided to enlarge the union to Latin America.